Sky seeks shareholder approval for $235m+ rugby deal

 The approval, which will be sought at the pay-TV broadcaster's annual meeting on October 17, does not mean Sky has sealed a deal.

-Rather, it's laying more groundwork for a king-hit bid - and fulfilling a legal requirement, given Sky's diminished status on the stockmarket.
+Rather, it's laying more groundwork for a king-hit bid well above that mark - and fulfilling a legal requirement, given Sky's diminished status on the stockmarket.

 "This is the first time we've taken such a step, and it's due to our current market cap relative to the potential size of the deal," a Sky spokeswoman told the Herald.